lhalf/licenses/README.md

 ```
 $ cargo licenses --help
-Command line tool for collecting licenses.

 Usage: cargo licenses [OPTIONS] <COMMAND>

 Commands:
   folder  Collects all licenses into a folder
-  help    Print this message or the help of the given subcommand(s)

 Options:
   -d, --dev                  Include dev dependencies [default: excluded]